Sugnyan-SA7/MultiClient-VideoStreaming-SecureSockets/README.md

-# Secure Multi-Client Video Streaming Using Python, OpenCV, and SSL
+# Secure Multi-Client Video Streaming Using Python, Sockets, OpenCV, and SSL

 This project is an advanced implementation of **Socket Programming** designed for real-time video streaming between a server and multiple clients.
 It incorporates **SSL/TLS (Secure Sockets Layer)** to establish encrypted communication, ensuring secure data transfer over the network.
 The server can efficiently manage and stream video to multiple clients simultaneously using multi-threading, making it robust and scalable.